 If you're getting the following error:

 sudo dbus-uuidgen --ensure

-When you launch a Linux GUI desktop environment such as Xfce4, you don’t need to worry about ‘dbus-launch’.
-However, if you’re launching a Linux GUI app directly, you should adjust your batch file or script to start ‘dbus-launch’ before running your actual Linux GUI app (ex.
+When you launch a Linux GUI desktop environment such as Xfce4, you don't need to worry about 'dbus-launch'.
+However, if you're launching a Linux GUI app directly and getting errors about 'dbus-daemon', try running the 'dbus-launch' as mentioned above before launching your Linux GUI app.
+If it works, you can permanently add it to your batch file or script (ex.
 Opening a genuine Linux terminal emulator (WSL) directly from Windows File Explorer).

 3 Screen savers and lockers